-Students can find an article related to one of the subject areas for GESE Grade 10 which they'd like to talk about in the next class.
+Students can find an article about social issues which they'd like to talk about in the next class.
 They could write two or three statements about the content of the article to discuss in class.

+Answers

-Answers Worksheet 1
+Worksheet 1

-- 1. False the examiner will select 2 topics at random from the whichever list the candidate has chosen. - 2.
+- 1. False The examiner will select 2 topics at random from the whichever list the candidate has chosen. - 2.
 True - 3.
 False the candidate and the examiner share responsibility for the maintenance of the conversation. - 4.
 True but the centre must notify Trinity in advance if the candidate is old enough to discuss list B. If so, the examiner will select 2 out of the 6 subject areas in list B. If not, the examiner will select 2 out of the 6 subject areas in list A. - 5.
 False it is important.